Vonng/pigsty/docs/PARAM.md

 * `automatic`: Enable `watchdog` if the kernel has `softdog` enabled, not forced, default behavior.
 * `required`: Force `watchdog`, or refuse to start if `softdog` is not enabled on the system.

 Enabling Watchdog means that the system prioritizes ensuring data consistency and drops availability.

-If availability is more important to your system, it is recommended to turn off Watchdog on the meta node.
+If availability is more important to your system, it is recommended to turn off Watchdog on the infra nodes.